The-Z-Labs/bof-launcher/README.md

 git clone https://github.com/The-Z-Labs/bof-launcher
 cd bof-launcher
 zig build
-zig test
+zig build test
 ```

 ## BOF collection

-In an addition to the bof-launcher library, we provide [a collection of BOFs](bofs/src) that we have written.
+In an addition to the bof-launcher library itself, we provide [a collection of BOFs](bofs/src) that we have authored.
 We plan to gradually extend this collection.
 We focus on developing BOFs in Zig language but it is perfectly okay to implement it in C and add it to the collection.
 To do so, just drop your BOF to `bofs/src` directory and add an entry for it in [bofs/build.zig](https://github.com/The-Z-Labs/bof-launcher/blob/main/bofs/build.zig) file, like that:

     .{ .name = "YOUR_BOF_NAME", .formats = &.{.elf, .coff}, .archs = &.{ .x64, .x86 } },

 The build system will figure out the file extension and will build it (for all specified architectures) using proper compiler.
-This way you could also build any 3rd party BOF out there.
+This way you could also build any 3rd party BOF of choice.

 Below you can see one of our BOFs in two versions: one written in Zig and the second one written in C. When compiled, Zig version weights 860 bytes, C version weights 916 bytes.